rust-lang/rust/src/doc/reference.md

 chain" being short-circuited through the reexport instead of passing through the namespace hierarchy as it normally would.

-### Glob imports and Visibility

-Currently glob imports are considered an "experimental" language feature.
-For sanity purpose along with helping the implementation, glob imports will only import public items from their destination, not private items.

-> **Note:** This is subject to change, glob exports may be removed entirely or
-> they could possibly import private items for a privacy error to later be
-> issued if the item is used.

 ## Attributes

 ```{.ebnf .gram}